dnaka91/togglebot/README.md

 This is the ToggleBot bot used on [togglebit](https://github.com/togglebyte)'s Discord server and Twitch chat.

+Thank you for the great bot icon [the-gorg](https://github.com/the-gorg)!

 ## Build

 To build this project have `rust` and `cargo` available in the latest version and run `cargo build`.